gluster/glupy/README.md

 When you've created a Glupy based translator you want to use, you'll need to manually edit your .vol file to include it.

-Glupy comes with an example "negative lookup" translator you can start with.
-It's the _negative.py_ file in this repo.
+Glupy comes with an example "hello world" translator you can start with.
+It's the _helloworld.py_ file in this repo.

 To add a translator to your .vol file, open it in a text editor then: